Cultured Guru Logo

 High Protein Mac and Cheese Made With Cottage Cheese

-Indulge in the creamy comfort of mac and cheese with a high-protein twist!
-This cottage cheese mac and cheese with aged gouda is a game-changer, blending the rich, nutty flavors of gouda with the protein-packed goodness of cottage cheese.
-Perfect as a nourishing Thanksgiving side dish, it balances decadence with a boost of nutrients to fuel you for the holiday festivities.
-But don’t stop there—this versatile dish shines year-round, whether paired with grilled chicken for a quick weeknight dinner or as a crowd-pleasing addition to any gathering.
+Get the creamy comfort of mac and cheese with a high-protein twist!
+This cottage cheese mac and cheese with aged gouda is a game-changer, blending the rich, nutty flavors of gouda with protein-packed cottage cheese. (p.s. it’s perfect as a nourishing Thanksgiving side dish!)

 How Much Protein is in Cottage Cheese Mac and Cheese?

-Each serving of this high-protein cottage cheese mac and cheese is as nutritious as pleasurable!
 At just 369 calories per serving, it’s a lighter alternative to traditional mac and cheese, with 10.4 grams of fat for that rich, creamy texture and 20.9 grams of protein to keep you full and energized.
-Thanks to the cottage cheese and aged gouda, this dish delivers a double dose of protein and calcium, making it delicious and a wholesome choice for anyone looking to sneak more nutrients into their favorite comfort foods.
-Perfect for a balanced side dish or even as a standalone meal!
+Thanks to the cottage cheese and aged gouda, this dish delivers a double dose of protein and calcium, making it delicious and a wholesome choice for anyone looking to sneak more nutrients into their favorite comfort food.
+So, it’s perfect for a balanced side dish or even as a standalone meal!

 The Health Benefits of Cottage Cheese Mac and Cheese

 Aged gouda is one of my all-time favorite cheeses.
 It’s a fantastic source of vitamin K2, a highly bioavailable nutrient critical for directing calcium to the bones and away from arteries.
 Combining vitamin K2 with calcium is the best way to support skeletal strength and cardiovascular health.
-Together, these ingredients make this mac and cheese a comfort food and a dish that truly nourishes your body.
+Together, these ingredients make this mac and cheese a super nutritious comfort food dish.

 Cottage Cheese Mac and Cheese Ingredients and Substitutions